mayurbhambhani/book-notes/Nudge.md

 - Possible solutions to avoid these issues is better choice architecture.
 - According to patient history, a plan should be recommended.
 In case the senior is already using a plan which is not as suitable as the default, they should be informed via mailers that better options exist.
 - RECAP: Every year when the date to change plans approaches, the seniors should get a RECAP report which should also be machine-readable.
 They can then compare and choose.

+### Chapter 11: How to increase organ donations

+- With useful nudges, we can increase the number of organs available for patients in need.
+- Explicit Consent: People don't register because of inertia and status quo bias
+- Routine Removal: State can remove organs after death without need consent.
+This happens nowhere.
+In some states in the US though, practitioners are allowed to remove corneas without permission.
+That is the extent of it and that should be.
+- Presumed Consent: By default, everyone is an organ donor.
+People can choose not to be.
+If the process to opt-out is minimal effort and very low cost then this comes under Libertarian Paternalism.
+Many countries in Europe have adopted this.
+In Austria, 99% of the people are organ donors.
+In Germany only 12.
+Presumed Consent is implemented in Austria and Explicit content in Germany
+- Research shows that switching from explicit to presumed consent increases the donation rate in a country by 16%.
+- Although the family can object after the donor is dead.
+And some countries like France give a lot of importance to it.
+But a system of presumed consent at least allows the hospitals to approach families as a family of a donor.
+- Mandated Choice: Force people to choose when they apply for a new license.
+This also works better than explicit consent.
+And also the donor family has a high chance of readily complying because they should respect a decision that was explicitly selected.
+- Although presumed consent and mandated choice is supposed to give better results, explicit consent if choice architected properly can be used to get good numbers.
+For example, Illinois implemented First Person Consent registry for organ donation.
+Family consent at the time of harvesting is not required if somebody registers.
+- Online registration.
+The website describes how many people die yearly because organs are not available, then it describes how many people die in Illinois every year.
+Then it influences people by mentioning how many people have already signed up for this to use social proof.
+And then the website makes it easier for you to share your donation decision on social media websites.